shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 Attribution Windows
 -------------------

-So, we've seen the potential impact diminishing lift can have.
-(And to stress this point, I'm **not** suggesting that the effect of diminishing lift is always present (although in most cases it seems like a safe assumption), or that it is always diminishing at the rate I assumed, or that the effects of it show up consistently in the way we see above.
-I'm simply showing what's possible, based on certain reasonable assumptions.)
+So, we've seen the potential impact that diminishing lift can have.

 But so far, we haven't considered how we can use attribution windows, or if we should.